Qumulo/docs/managing-snapshots.md

 ---
 title: "Managing Snapshots"
-summary: " This topic explains how you can view and manage your saved snapshots through the webUI."
+summary: "This topic explains how you can use the Qumulo Core Web UI to view and manage your saved snapshots."
 permalink: managing-snapshots.html
 sidebar: administrator_guide_sidebar
-keywords: snapshots, filter, webUI
+keywords: snapshots, filter, web ui, qumulo core
+varLogin: 1.
+Log in to Qumulo Core.
+varSaved: 1.
+Click **Cluster > Saved Snapshots**.
 ---

-Qumulo Core 4.3.3 includes a redesigned snapshots page that allows users to view and manage large numbers of saved snapshots without having to make API queries.
-While it's possible to do these actions without the webUI, this page's ease of use allows snapshot management operations to be delegated to a wider range of users than could handle these operations otherwise.
+The **Snapshots** page in Qumulo Core 4.3.3 (and higher) lets you view and manage large numbers of saved snapshots without having to make API queries.
+This makes it possible to delegate snapshot management operations to a wide range of users.

-## Viewing Your Snapshots
+## To View Your Snapshots

-The snapshots page provides tools to make navigating upwards of tens of thousands of snapshots managable and performant.

-### Accessing the Snapshots Page

-1. Hover over the "Cluster" menu at the top of the screen.
-1. Click the "Saved Snapshots" link in the dropdown that appears.

-### Navigating Large Numbers of Snapshots
+The **Snapshots** page lets you navigate a large number of snapshots.

+{{page.varLogin}}

+{{page.varSaved}}
-If you have more than 50 snapshots, you can navigate between pages of snapshots using the pagination controls at the top and bottom of the table.

-{% include image.html alt="Pagination controls" file="administrator-guide/managing-snapshots-pagination.png" %}
+1. If you have more than 50 snapshots, click {% include inline_image.html alt="Pagination controls" file="administrator-guide/managing-snapshots-pagination.png" max-width="40" %} to navigate the snapshot pages.

-{% include tip.html content="The controls at the bottom of the table will also let you jump to a specific page, or change the number of rows per page." %}
+   You can also use the controls at the bottom of the table to navigate to a specific page or change the number of rows per page.

-### Finding Specific Snapshots
+## To Find a Specific Snapshot

-The snapshots table has a filtering mode that will allow you to search for specific snapshots by name, creation time, or any other column in the table.
-This serves as a replacement for the browser's built-in find functionality which you won't be able to rely on since snapshots are divided into pages.
+The table on the **Snapshots** page has a filtering mode that lets you search for a specific snapshot by name, creation time, or any other column.

+{{page.varLogin}}

+{{page.varSaved}}

-1. Click the filter toggle button at the top of the table next to the pagination controls.
+1. At the top of the table, click {% include inline_image.html alt="Filters on" file="administrator-guide/managing-snapshots-filter-on.png" max-width="75"%}.

-1. Click one of the new inputs that has appeared between the table's header and its content.
+   A search query field appears.

-1. Type a search query into the input.
+1. Enter a search query.

-As you type, the table rows will filter to match your query in real-time.
+   The table rows filter to match your query as you type.

-You can clear and turn off filters by clicking the filter toggle button again.
-Its text and coloring will change to reflect whether filters are currently active.

-{% include image.html alt="Filter toggle off" file="administrator-guide/managing-snapshots-filter-off.png" %}
+1. To turn off filtering, click {% include inline_image.html alt="Filters off" file="administrator-guide/managing-snapshots-filter-off.png" max-width="75"%}.

-{% include image.html alt="Filter toggle on" file="administrator-guide/managing-snapshots-filter-on.png" %}

-## Managing Your Snapshots

-The page also includes functionality to delete snapshots, either one at a time or in bulk.

-### Deleting a Single Snapshot
+## To Delete a Single Snapshot

-You can delete a single snapshot by clicking the delete icon at the end of the row you want to delete.
+{{page.varLogin}}

+{{page.varSaved}}

-{% include image.html alt="Delete icon" file="administrator-guide/managing-snapshots-delete.png" %}
+1. On the right-most side of a snapshot's row, click {% include inline_image.html alt="Delete icon" file="administrator-guide/managing-snapshots-delete.png" max-width="25" %}.

-### Deleting Multiple Snapshots
+## To Delete Multiple Snapshots

-To delete multiple snapshots, you first need to select the ones you'd like to remove.
+{{page.varLogin}}

+{{page.varSaved}}

-1. Click the checkbox at the beginning of the row for each snapshot you want to delete.
+1. On the left-most side of the table, click the checkbox for every snapshot you want to delete.

-1. Notice that a delete button appears at the top of the table once a row is selected.
-1. Click the delete button and follow the prompts in the dialog that appears.
+   When you select more than one row, the **Delete** button appears.

+1. When you finish selecting snapshots, click **Delete**.

-{% include tip.html content="All selection and deletion controls will only ever modify the current page of data.
-If a snapshot isn't listed on the current page (either because it's on a different page or has been filtered out), you don't have to worry about accidentally deleting it." %}
+{% include note.html content="All selection and deletion controls modify only the current page.
+You can't delete a snapshot accidentally if it isn't listed on the current page (because it is on a different page or is filtered out)." %}